The official website for the States of Guernsey

 Walking and cycling are great ways to contribute to an active lifestyle and come with the additional benefits of reducing motoring costs, pollution and traffic congestion.

 A walking and cycling app has been developed to help navigate around the islands' quiet lanes.
-Visit the "Ruettes Tranquilles" section below for more information or search "Walking, Cycling Guernsey" on your favourite app store.
+For more information, search "Walking, Cycling Guernsey" on your favourite app store.

 More information about walking and cycling in Guernsey can be found in the dropdowns below.